cabarius/ToyBox/readme.md

 # About
 Toy Box is a cute and playful mod with 300+ cheats, tweaks and quality of life improvements for Pathfinder: WoTR.

-It was created in the spirit of Bag of Tricks & Cheat Menu but with a little different focus, It of a powerful and convenient way to edit:
+It was created in the spirit of Bag of Tricks & Cheat Menu but with a little different focus, It offers a powerful and convenient way to edit:
 - the party composition
 - stats
 - search and add to party members: